Julie Carlisle Dip Counselling Therapy Registered MBACP

 Counselling is a talking therapy that gives you the space to talk through personal difficulties, thoughts and feelings, in a confidential, non-judgemental environment.

-Some of the more common issues that people may bring to counselling include relationship issues, bereavement, anxiety, depression, abuse, unresolved anger and anger management.
+Some of the more common issues that people may bring to counselling include anxiety/worry, relationship issues, bereavement, depression, abuse, unresolved anger and anger management.
 These are just a few among many issues that clients have brought to me over the years.

 Through my time as a counsellor, I have been invited into the world of many clients, each truly amazing and unique in their own way.
 I have shared with them in their deepest darkest of places, and celebrated with them in their joys and triumphs.